-Top-Rated C Prospect James Wiseman Commits to Memphis over Kentucky, FSU, More
+No. 1-Rated C Prospect James Wiseman Commits to Memphis over Kentucky, FSU, More

-Top-Rated C Prospect James Wiseman Commits to Memphis over Kentucky, FSU, MoreNovember 20, 2018
+No. 1-Rated C Prospect James Wiseman Commits to Memphis over Kentucky, FSU, MoreNovember 20, 2018

-Highly touted center James Wiseman announced Tuesday he committed to the University of Memphis.
+Highly touted center James Wiseman announced Tuesday he has committed to the University of Memphis.

 "After long thought and consideration, I'll be attending the University of Memphis," Wiseman said, per Evan Daniels of 247Sports.